Cookie Policy

 When you first visit TTXLab, a cookie consent banner appears asking whether you accept or decline analytics cookies.
 Your choice is stored in browser localStorage under the key ttxlab-analytics-consent.
 Essential cookies are always active regardless of your analytics choice.

-If you accept analytics, PostHog is initialised in your browser and begins collecting anonymised usage data.
-If you decline, PostHog is never loaded and no analytics cookies are set.
+If you accept analytics, first-touch attribution may be stored for campaign reporting, PostHog is initialised in your browser, and anonymised usage data begins collecting.
+If you decline, any first-touch attribution stored on that browser is removed, PostHog is never loaded, and no analytics cookies are set.
 Our analytics provider (PostHog) does not receive any data until you explicitly consent.

 How consent is remembered